exterrestris/ansible-role-traefik/README.md

 ```

 ### Providers
 Two providers are configured by default - a file provider, and a docker provider.
-These can be removed by replacing the definitions, however be aware that all the dynamic configuration files (e.g. the dashboard router, `traefik_tls_certificates` etc.) are generated in `traefik_provider_file_directory` and require that a file provider pointing to that directory exists in order to be used
+These can be removed by replacing the definitions, however be aware that all the dynamic configuration files (e.g. the dashboard router, supplied `traefik_tls_certificates` etc.) are generated in `traefik_provider_file_directory` and require that a file provider pointing to that directory exists in order to be used

 ```Yaml
 traefik_default_providers: